Saliva its properties. Saliva. Salivation. The amount of saliva. The composition of saliva. primary secret. Why is saliva viscous and foamy

 Damage to nerve fibersIn the head or neck areaDue to injury or surgery

 Dehydration is the second most common cause of thick saliva.
-It becomes a consequence of insufficient fluid intake, too intense sweating.
-The intoxication of the body gives a similar effect.
+It becomes the result of insufficient fluid intake, too intense sweating.
+A similar effect gives intoxication of the body.
 Heavy smokers often face this problem.
-If the only symptom- this is thick saliva, then we are talking about dehydration.
+If a the only symptom- this is thick saliva, then we are talking about dehydration.

 Sticky and viscous salivary fluid of a viscous consistency can be a symptom of a number of pathological and natural conditions of the body.
-This phenomenon is often encountered by women during pregnancy - due to imbalance of trace elements, violation water-salt balance, frequent urination, gestosis or hyperhidrosis.
-Changes in saliva viscosity can be triggered by:
+This phenomenon is often encountered by women during pregnancy - due to an imbalance in trace elements, disorders water-salt balance, frequent urination, preeclampsia or hyperhidrosis.
+Changes in the viscosity of saliva can be provoked by:

-CandidiasisIn the mouth or lips - mucus, plaque, or whitish spotsFungal disease
+CandidiasisIn the mouth or on the lips - mucus, plaque or whitish spotsfungal disease

-Gastroesophageal reflux diseasePeriodic injections of acid from the stomach into the oral cavity (we recommend reading: why can there be an acid taste in the mouth?)Occurs in those who have undergone surgery on the gastrointestinal tract or are overweight.
+Gastroesophageal reflux diseasePeriodic injections of acid from the stomach into the oral cavity (we recommend reading: why can there be an acid taste in the mouth?)It occurs in those who have undergone surgery on the gastrointestinal tract or who are overweight.

-Diseases of the endocrine systemOften accompanied by thick saliva and dry mouthAny condition of hyperglycemia
+Diseases of the endocrine systemOften accompanied by thick saliva and dry mouthAny state of hyperglycemia

 Treatment of diseases of the salivary glands